 How much lower?
-As of May 2018, the average 24-month personal loan from a commercial bank carried an interest rate of 10.31%, according to the Federal Reserve.
+As of August 2020, the average 24-month personal loan from a commercial bank carried an interest rate of 9.34%, according to the Federal Reserve.
 A 48-month new car loan from a commercial bank?
-The average rates for those were just 5.05% — less than half as much — but keep in mind that because the loan term is longer, you’ll be paying interest for longer.
+The average rates for those were just 4.98% — but keep in mind that because the loan term is longer, you’ll be paying interest for longer.

 However, if you get to the point where you’re researching your options for refinancing a high-interest auto loan, a personal loan may offer certain advantages.
 For example, if you’re underwater on your current high-interest auto loan, you may not be able to refinance to cover the amount you owe.
 In that case, you might be able to qualify for a personal loan that can help you to pay off your auto loan.